 PDF download Download Article

 Are you a new parent looking for the perfect name for your future earth-lover?
 You’ve come to the right place!
-We’ve compiled the ultimate list of earthy names for you, including names that literally mean “earth,” names associated with things that come from the earth (like gemstones, plants, and flowers), and names with general nature vibes.
+We talked to naming expert Dr. Hayley Elizabeth Wilson to help us compile the ultimate list of earthy names for you, including names that literally mean “earth,” names associated with things that come from the earth (like gemstones, plants, and flowers), and names with general nature vibes.
 Keep reading for everything you need to know!

 Names that Mean “Earth”